pkoswald/ENC4265/manual.md

 ## Introduction

 Steam is a video game platform and storefront developed for use on computers.
 It is the most popular game platform for computers, allowing you to buy and play games, communicate and play with friends, engage in communities for your games, and more.
+Many games are only available on the service, icluding some of the most popular games available for computers.
+It also frequently features heavy sales for the games avaible on the service.
+If you are interested in gaming on a computer, Steam is an absolute necessity.

 ## Downloading Steam

 First, you must download Steam.
 Go to the [main website for Steam](https://store.steampowered.com/).

 ![Steam Webpage](/docs/assets/steamWebpage.png)
-*Figure #1: The Steam webpage.*
+*Figure #1: The front page of the Steam website.*

 Press the green "Install Steam" button on the top right of the webpage.

 ![Install Steam Button](/docs/assets/installButton.png)

-*Figure #2: The "Install Steam" button.*
+*Figure #2: The "Install Steam" button on the front page.*

 On the installation page, press the large blue "Install Steam" button to download the "SteamSetup" exe file.